hgr3dsm/Fireants-Source/README.md

 > BETA SOFTWARE - USE AT YOUR OWN RISK

-## What is FireANTS?
+## What is FireAnts?

-FireANTS Labs, Inc. is a US-based company that uses state-of-the-art 3D imaging and blockchain technologies to create customized virtual worlds, NFTs, Avatars, and cashless wagering via its proprietary API Payment Gateway.
-The initial market is Native American and other sovereign nations, cashless systems for casinos gaming.
-FireANTS expands everyone’s digital presence
+ Inc. is a US-based company that uses state-of-the-art 3D imaging and blockchain technologies to create customized virtual worlds, NFTs, Avatars, and cashless wagering via its proprietary API Payment Gateway.
+The initial market is Native Americans and other sovereign nations, and cashless systems for casino gaming.
+The company has six distinct areas from which it can generate revenue: Utility for voting ID, patrons, government, public, and private systems.

 ### The company has six distinct areas from which to generate revenue: